On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

 \subsection{Extremal matrices with two-value optimal hyperplane covers}

-In this paragraph we consider one special class of extremal matrices, namely extremal matrices that have optimal hyperplane covers $\Lambda$ for which all $\lambda_{i,j}$ are equal to $0$ or $\lambda$.
-We give a complete description of this class of matrices and their optimal hyperplane covers and prove that all conjectures from Section~\ref{problemsection} are true for such matrices.
+In this section, we consider one special class of extremal matrices, namely extremal matrices that have optimal hyperplane covers $\Lambda$ for which all $\lambda_{i,j}$ are equal to $0$ or $\lambda$.
+We give a complete description of such matrices and their optimal hyperplane covers and prove that all conjectures from Section~\ref{problemsection} are true for them.

 We start with a characterization of hyperplane covers $\Lambda$ with entries $\lambda_{i,j} \in \{ 0, \nicefrac{1}{m}\}$ for which matrices $A(\Lambda)$ contain a polyplex of the same weight as $\Lambda$.